Discover the 10 oldest cities in the world.

 10. Tyre, Lebanon

-Home to the UNESCO World Heritage site Hippodrome and the birthplace of Dido and Europa, Tyre is an ancient city that still stands today.
-It has been conquered by a number of forces since the time of Alexander the Great in 332 BC.
-According to the ancient historian Herodotus, the city was founded in 2750 BC.
+Home to the UNESCO World Heritage site of Hippodrome and the birthplace of Dido and Europa, Tyre is a remarkably well-preserved ancient city.
+It was also conquered by several powers, starting with Alexander the Great in 332 BC.
+According to the ancient historian Herodotus, the city was founded around 2750 BC.

 Tyre-03